 Perhaps the biggest mistake you can make with a credit card is to spend more than you can afford.
-This is very common, and the average credit card balance for an American consumer is $5,525 as of September 2021.
-At 20% interest, that comes to about $1,105 in credit card interest payments.
+This is very common, and the average credit card balance for an American consumer is $5,589 in 2022, according to Experian.

 Spending responsibly makes doing almost everything on this list easier.
 It doesn’t matter if you use cash or a debit card or a credit card: Ultimately you have to pay for every purchase you make.
 With credit cards, you have an opportunity to spend more, but you’ll end up paying for it eventually — plus interest.